A-Momin/noteshub/nts/notes_aws2.md

         In contrast, **Non-Proxy Integration** involves more detailed configurations for each endpoint and allows for customized mapping and transformations.
 However, Proxy Integration is typically preferred for simpler, JSON-based APIs that don’t need intricate transformations.

-        ##### Method Request

-        -   **Definition**: The **Method Request** is the initial part of the API Gateway process that handles the incoming request from the client.
-        -   **Purpose**: It sets up and validates client input before passing the request on to the backend integration (e.g., AWS Lambda, HTTP endpoints, or AWS services like Step Functions).
-        -   **Configuration Options**:
-            -   `Request Parameters`: Defines expected query parameters, headers, or path variables.
-            -   `Request Validation`: Allows validation rules to ensure clients send correct data (e.g., required parameters).
-            -   `Authorization`: Enables access control options like AWS IAM permissions, Cognito User Pools, or custom authorizers.

-        ##### Integration Request

-        -   **Definition**: The **Integration Request** defines how the **Method Request** is transformed and routed to the backend.
-        -   **Purpose**: It controls how API Gateway forwards requests to the backend service, including any required transformations or modifications.
-        -   **Configuration Options**:
-            -   `Mapping Templates`: Define how to map and transform incoming request data to match the backend’s expected format.
-            -   `Integration Type`: Specifies the type of backend integration, such as AWS Lambda, HTTP endpoint, AWS service (e.g., Step Functions, DynamoDB).
-            -   `Request Parameters`: Additional parameters or headers to pass along to the backend if required.

-        ##### Integration Response

-        -   **Definition**: The **Integration Response** handles the response from the backend service before passing it back to the client.
-        -   **Purpose**: It controls the format and transformation of the backend response, including error handling and data formatting.
-        -   **Configuration Options**:
-            -   `Mapping Templates`: Define transformations to convert backend responses into the desired format.
-            -   `Error Handling`: Specifies conditions (like status codes) to catch errors from the backend and map them to standard responses.
-            -   `Headers and Parameters`: Adds or modifies headers or parameters before sending them back to the client.

-        ##### Method Response

-        -   **Definition**: The **Method Response** is the final step that defines the structure and format of the response that API Gateway sends to the client.
-        -   **Purpose**: It sets up how the API Gateway should format the response for clients, including defining which HTTP status codes, headers, and data formats are returned.
-        -   **Configuration Options**:
-            -   `Response Models`: Defines a schema for different HTTP status codes and responses, ensuring predictable response formats.
-            -   `Status Codes`: Specifies which status codes the client can expect (e.g., 200 for success, 400 for client errors).
-            -   `Headers and Parameters`: Defines response headers available to the client, like `Content-Type` or custom headers.

-        ##### Mapping Template

-        In AWS API Gateway, **Mapping Templates** are used to transform incoming requests before they reach the backend and to modify backend responses before they reach the client.
-This transformation capability is particularly useful when integrating API Gateway with other AWS services (like AWS Lambda) or external APIs, allowing you to map data formats, handle transformations, and enforce data contracts.

-        -   **Key Features of Mapping Templates**

-            1. `Request Transformation`:

-                - You can configure mapping templates to modify or structure the data that comes from clients before sending it to the backend.
-                - For instance, if a client sends data in a certain JSON format, you can transform it into another format that your backend expects (like XML or another JSON structure).
-                - Mapping templates use **Velocity Template Language (VTL)**, which provides a set of pre-defined objects and functions to handle conditional logic, loops, and data transformation.

-            2. `Response Transformation`:

-                - Mapping templates can also be applied to transform the responses from the backend before they are returned to the client.
-                - This is useful if your backend provides data in a certain format, and you need to restructure or filter the data for the client.

-            3. `Content-Type Handling`:

-                - Mapping templates are associated with **content types**.
-You can create different templates based on content types like `application/json` or `application/xml`, allowing you to support multiple client formats.
-                - API Gateway then selects the appropriate mapping template based on the content type specified in the client’s request.

-            4. `Example Use Cases`:
-                - **Path and Query Parameter Mapping**: Transform parameters from a request path or query string into a request body format expected by the backend.
-                - **Error Handling**: Modify error messages from the backend to make them more meaningful to the client by converting error codes or adding context.
-                - **Data Enrichment**: Enrich requests with additional data, such as injecting metadata or headers required by the backend, without requiring the client to provide them.

-        -   **Example of a Simple Mapping Template**

-            -   Suppose you receive a JSON request like this from a client:

-                ```json
-                {
-                    "username": "john_doe",
-                    "age": 30
-                }
-                ```

-            -   If your backend expects the request in this format:

-                ```json
-                {
-                    "user": {
-                        "name": "john_doe",
-                        "age": 30
-                    }
-                }
-                ```

-            -   You could create a mapping template like:

-                ```vtl
-                {
-                "user": {
-                    "name": "$input.path('$.username')",
-                    "age": "$input.path('$.age')"
-                }
-                }
-                ```

         ##### Endpoints and Custom Domain Names:

         API Gateway provides default **API endpoints** but also allows you to associate your API with a **custom domain name**.